Condition Analysis

 Based on weather conditions only — does not cover bird nesting restrictions or other access issues.

-- The left side of the crag has known persistent seepage lines that will be actively running after this sustained wet period — these areas may take several dry days to clear even though the rock itself is non-porous.
+- The left side of the crag has known seepage lines that will be actively running after 160mm+ of recent rainfall and will take several dry days to subside.

 Warnings